cgreenhalgh/geotracks-editor/docs/designnotes.md

 The initiatiation and progression of a treatment are defined in the same way as a transition, e.g. time and/or location-based.
 Some geotracks may provide additional treatment types, e.g. stem-based remixing.

+## Initial implementation

+I want to provide quite early support both for the geolist editor and some geotrack adaptation support (both needed to the planned trial).

+So initial version will be wordpress-based.
+Geotrack and Geolist will each be custom post types.

+Geotrack custom metadata will include track/album/artist as well as multiple track IDs, e.g. ISRC, spotify ID, whatever we have.
+Geotrack edit view will allow track file to be uploaded.
+MD5 will be generated and file stored under that.
+Associated analysis data will be retrieved from EchoNest; file will be uploaded to EchoNest if unknonw.
+This uploaded file will (at least nominally) only ever be served to the person who uploaded it to address basic copyright issues.

+Geotrack extensions will include adding tracks from search of external APIs (musizbrainz, spotify, EchoNest and/or 7digital).
+(Of these only 7digital would also support buying and downloading the track, but this would require a contract with 7digital.)

+Geolist will initially support map import from Google maps KML file.
+First version will only add tracks from existing geotracks (custom post type).
+First version will allow ordering of tracks and limited tailoring of transitions.

+Geolist extensions will include nested geolists (i.e. a list of geotracks and transitions treated like one geotrack); defining treatments of geotracks; more complex transitions; richer visualisation and support with predicting outcomes.

+Tentatively, initial link to dymos might be exporting a  single geotrack.

+Tentatively, initial export from geolist might be daoplayer config.
+And/or appfurnace data?.